john-itcsolutions/cheirrs/README.md

 _________________________________________________________________

-## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'localhost-localhost', within this cmr-model called 'smart-web'.
+## Set up Cross-Model Referenced "offer" for apps on other models to access PostgreSQL solo installation on this controller called 'house', within this cmr-model called 'dbase-bchains'.

 (If not on "house" controller)